 Read the full review: Linn Series 3

-The Mu-so's extensive feature set includes all manner of wireless streaming technologies such as AirPlay 2 and Chromecast.
-Streaming services like Tidal and Spotify are also supported as is high-res audio to the tune of 24-bit/88kHz.
-It's not just about streaming, though, with a HDMI ARC input allowing you to hook up a TV and boost its sound at the same time.
+The Mu-so's extensive feature set includes all manner of wireless streaming technologies such as AirPlay 2 and Chromecast, whereas Streaming services like Tidal and Spotify are also supported as is high-res audio to the tune of 24-bit/88kHz.
+It's not just about streaming, though, with an HDMI ARC input allowing you to hook up a TV and boost its sound at the same time.